Questions of Order: Confederation and the Making of Modern Canada

 Conclusion: "No Merely Passive Spectator": Canada in a Modern World

 "Price delivers admirably.
 His book is a detailed exploration of how certain individuals (mostly highly educated and articulate) wrote about this new thing called the Dominion of Canada.
-He does a wonderful job digging into the magazines and books that were published in the decades after Confederation; Questions of Order essentially follows a nineteenth-century version of a scholarly Twitter debate, although, as was fitting for its age, the debate was long and drawn-out."Christopher Dummitt, Trent University
+He does a wonderful job digging into the magazines and books that were published in the decades after Confederation; Questions of Order essentially follows a nineteenth-century version of a scholarly Twitter debate, although, as was fitting for its age, the debate was long and drawn-out."Christopher Dummitt, Trent University, Literary Review of Canada

 "This is a fascinating and original intellectual history of the making of Canada in the first four decades of Confederation.
 It breaks new ground in the understanding of nation and nationalism in Canada, a subject that some might have thought was exhausted.
 The result is the most interesting work of Canadian history that I’ve read in some time."Kenneth C. Dewar, Mount Saint Vincent University